damko/php-aid-projects/repo/zibaldone.md

 ### Description and aims of the project:
-The project should recreate the concept of [Zibaldone](http://en.wikipedia.org/wiki/Commonplace_book#Zibaldone) so it should be able to use chunks of markdown text, either local or living remote, to create html books.
+The project should mimic a [Zibaldone](http://en.wikipedia.org/wiki/Commonplace_book#Zibaldone) book so it should be able to use chunks of markdown text, either local or remote, to create html books.
-The skeleton of the final book should respect Leanpub specifics so that the book can be published on Leanpub.
+The skeleton of the final book should respect Leanpub specifics so that the book can be published on Leanpub. **watch the demo [here](http://youtu.be/lePHPhFQQwI)**

 ### Technologies / Languages / Frameworks in use: